a2nfinance/algogreen/README.md

 ## System architecture

-For more details of Algogreen, you can read [this document](HKT.md)
+For additional information about Algogreen architecture, please refer to [this document](HKT.md)

 ## Prerequisites